jameswong3388/Pyneer/README.md

 `app.py` - The main file to run the project.

+`\app` - Here contains all your application logic.

-`\api` - Contains all the API related files, most of Pyneer and your app's logic will be here.
+`\api` - Contains all the API related files, all the Pyneer's API are here.

 `\database` - Contains the database file, you can use `db.json` or `db.txt` to store your data.

 `\pages` - Contains all the pages, feel free to extend it.

 ## Usage
-To run the project, simply run `app.py` with `python` or `python3` depending on your system.
+To run the project, simply run `index.py` with `python` or `python3` depending on your system.
 ```
-python app.py
+python index.py
 ```